 Assets held essentially in trust for Congregations/Synod/Synod Agencies

+Grants to other Presbyteries etc

 Operations are the ongoing expenses of running the Presbytery.
 For that reason Operations should be funded out of the regular year to year income of the Presbytery.
 The majority of Operations income will come from the annual congregational levies paid by congregations of the Presbytery.
 Other income comes from manse rent interest on operating accounts and other general income.

 Manses, whether in use as a manse or as a rental property should be linked to a ministry placement.
 The manse will either provide a home for the ministry agent or provide rent to offset the agent’s housing allowance.
 In the case of manses rented to other agencies of the Synod the income should cover the cost of the housing allowance.